 In areas where hills are not a part of the landscape, it is still possible to build a terrace garden.
-Some people like terrace garden landscaping because it makes the landscape more dynamic and interesting.
+Some people like terraced landscaping because it makes the landscape more dynamic and interesting.
 In order to create terraces, gravel for drainage and soil for growing will need to be trucked in and built into a series of terraces which are retained with wood, brick, or concrete walls.
-Once established, a terrace garden can be developed in a variety of ways, and it often attracts a great deal of attention from guests.
+Once established, this garden can be developed in a variety of ways, and it often attracts a great deal of attention from guests.

 My grandmother had a great terraced garden when I was a kid.
 It was going up a slope that ran up the side of her house.
 I don't know if she put it in or if it was already there though.

 Each terrace was like a large stone basin with soil so she could plant whatever she liked.
 I remember she grouped her plants in each basin, so there were a bunch of bright flowers in one, herbs in another, berries in a third and so on.

 I'm not sure if that was because it made them easier to care for, or because she liked the aesthetic or if she was simply organized that way.

 I hope one day I'll be able to have terraced garden beds like that.